panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 // logs 'existingVar is defined'
 ```

-Compared to `typeof` approach, the `try/catch` is more precise because it determines solely if the variable is *not defined*.
+Compared to `typeof` approach, the `try/catch` is more precise because it determines solely if the variable is *not defined*, despite being initialized or uninitialized.

 ## 4. Using *window.hasOwnProperty()*

 Finally, to check for the existence of global variables, you can go with a simpler approach.

 Each global variable is stored as a property on the global object (`window` in a browser environment, `global` in NodeJS).
 You can use this idea to determine if the global variable `myGlobalVar` is defined: simply check the global object for corresponding property existence: `window.hasOwnProperty('myGlobalVar')`.